-What baby video monitors are the best?
-After researching over 50 video monitors, we purchased the top 9 video options and put them through a series of rigorous tests to compare the range, sound clarity, video quality, ease-of-use, and more.
-Our testing process and hands-on side-by-side analysis are designed to sort through and determine which baby monitors will meet your families needs and budget.
-Our detailed information will help you decide if you want a Wi-Fi capable unit or a dedicated monitor and which features are necessary for your needs.
-Continue reading and let us help you find the best monitor for your baby.
+Which video baby monitors are the best?
+We considered over 50 potential contenders before purchasing 10 top video options.
+We put each video monitor through a variety of rigorous side-by-side tests to compare the range, sound clarity, video quality, ease-of-use, and more.
+Our process and hands-on analysis are designed to determine which baby monitors will meet your needs and budget by narrowing your options and dialing in the details.
+The information we've learned can help you determine if you want a Wi-Fi unit or a dedicated monitor, and what features you'll find most useful.
+Read on for help finding the best monitor for your baby.

 The Best Video Baby Monitors of 2018

 |Price||$299.00 List||$188.00 List|